iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 2 reviews"/>
 </p>

+> Doesn't seem to work.
+My wife and I both have this installed.
+She tested positive, I went through the process of telling the app she was positive.
+And I never received a notification that I had been exposed.
+I noticed that her bluetooth was off.
+I turned it back on, waited a couple of days and tried the notification process again and verified that her bluetooth was still on.
+I still didn't get an exposure notification.
+I've been a big advocate for this technology...
+Why isn't it working?<br> :date: __2020-12-18 13:58:55__

 > App questionnaire requires email verification, but doesn't work, so don't bother.
 If that basic feature does not work then how can you rely on it to correctly perform contact tracing?!
 This is not an in consequential function.
 Get it right!<br> :date: __2020-09-29 19:27:11__

 > It would work better if more people had it on their phones.<br> :date: __2020-08-18 18:54:55__